Psychosis: The Basics

 - These challenges with figuring out what’s real may trigger feelings of dread, panic, fear, or anxiety.

 When psychosis happens:

-- Symptoms may start gradually and only appear occasionally.
+- Symptoms may start slowly and only show up from time to time.

 - There is a period of time when symptoms are very strong and get in the way of a person’s life.

 - It may last only a short period of time or it may continue off and on for weeks, months or even years unless the person receives medical care.

 - Sometimes people deny or try to hide their symptoms because they are afraid of being different.